Breast Implant Options for Breast Implant Surgery

 Breast Implant Sizes

 Size, size, size!
-The first thing women say when they come to our clinic or a boob job is that they want bigger boobs.
+The first thing women say when they come to our clinic for a boob job is that they want bigger breasts.
 When it comes to breast enhancement surgery, implant size definitely matters.
-Breast implants come in a wide range of sizes (measured in “ccs”) extending from 80 ccs for those who want slightly larger and firmer boobs to 800 ccs for women who want to get very large round boobs.
+Breast implants come in a wide range of sizes (measured in “ccs” or “gms)” extending from 80 ccs for those who want slightly larger and firmer boobs to over 1,000 ccs for women who want to get very large round boobs.
 Another factor that determines how big your breasts look after a boob job is the implant projection (or profile).

 Breast implant projection refers to how much the implant extends forward from your chest wall.
 An implant with a high profile is one that provides the most projection of your breasts in front of you, so they will look more prominent from a side view.
 The most popular implants among our patients are 300 to 400 ccs high profile implants.
 Women who get these implants at our clinic are usually extremely satisfied with how natural and perky they make their breasts look.